Indoor gardening: Five secrets nobody tells you about houseplants

 There is a wide array of species that are perfectly suited for surviving indoors without direct sunlight and are easy to care for, such as a jade or a wax plant.

 Alternatively, one of the fastest ways to instantly beautify your living space is by incorporating a set of artificial plants.
 Although they’ve had a shaky reputation in the past in terms of looking obviously fake, today’s faux plants are crafted with the express purpose of looking realistic.
 One particular trendy piece of greenery is pampas grass.
+If you want a more affordable option to make your home look green, contact artificial grass in Mesa dealers.

 5) Interacting with plants can help give you a better night’s sleep